library(MASS)

 barplot(table(dat$affairs), ylab = "N", xlab = "Affairs")

-This chapter shows how the framework and tools introduced in Chapter 3 can help us give meaningful interpretation to the estimates obtained by fitting a categorical or ordinal outcome model.
+This chapter shows how the framework and tools introduced in Parts I and II help us give meaning to estimates obtained by fitting a categorical or ordinal outcome model.

-We say that the dependent variable of a regression model is ordinal when it is discrete, involves a finite number of categories, and has a natural ordering.
+We say that the outcome variable of a regression model is ordinal when it is discrete, involves a finite number of categories, and has a natural ordering.
 Ordinal outcomes are very common in data analysis, for example, when one wishes to model levels of satisfaction (e.g., very dissatisfied, dissatisfied, neutral, satisfied, very satisfied).
-A popular way to approach such data is to specify and fit an ordered probit model.
-In such a model, the probability of each category \(j\) of the outcome variable is modeled as (Cameron and Trivedi 2005):
+A popular way to approach such data is to fit an ordered probit model.
+In such a model, the probability of each category \(j\) of the outcome variable is modeled as (Cameron and Trivedi 2005)

 \[P(Y = j) = \Phi(\theta_j - \mathbf{X}\beta) - \Phi(\theta_{j-1} - \mathbf{X}\beta)\]